Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

   - Image: /usr/bin/python3.8

-# What Processes In The SysmonForLinux Log Are Connected To The Command & Control Server:
+# What Processes in the SysmonForLinux Log are Connected to the Command & Control Server:

 Use the command from the previous task to search the log for the server IP 3.212.197.166